king-glitch/portfolio/README.md

             <img src="./images/school-bus.png"/>
     </p>
 -   <b>AADS (Army Air Defense System).</b> ✈️
+    - A military program that tracks the aircraft from surveillance radars and let user to control the system including Voice Call, Messaging, Control State of the Aircrafts, and Alert if the aircraft is suspect as a enemy.
     - Implemented a military program to control aircraft from surveillance radars around Thailand by decoding encoded messages from the radar and showing it to the user.
     - Developed client-side using <b>C#</b>, <b>.NET</b>, <b>Gmap.NET</b>, and <b>WinForms</b>
     - Developed server-side using <b>Electron.js</b>, <b>React.js</b>, <b>Socket.io</b>, Node.js</b>, and <b>MySQL</b>